Boost Your Business!

 Bernard:

-Well, no, for me I’ve got a simple solution to this question.
+Well, no, I’ve got a simple solution to this question.
 How do you handle prospects asking very technical questions?
 Simple.
 You call us.

 You call us.
 Right?
-I think business people are smart.
-Small business, large business and enterprises and they appreciate honesty…
+Business people are smart.
+Small businesses, large businesses, and enterprises – they all appreciate honesty.

 William: